AnVIX/RepData_PeerAssessment1/PA1_template.md

 **Figure 4**: Time-series plots of the average daily activity for weekends (top panel) and weekdays (bottom panel).

 The panels comparison in **Figure 4** reveals different activity trends during weekdays and weekends.
-For instance, during the weekends, the person's activity is characterized by several peak patterns of comparable intensity approximately between intervals [730-1730].
+For instance, during the weekends, the person's activity is characterized by several peak patterns of comparable intensity between intervals [730-1730], approximately.

 ## Supplementary material